 What Fox has on his side—our side—is direct observation and logic.
-Do I expect that this little documentary has lit the fire that will right the wrong?
-No. But it may have lit the fire that lights the fire over time if a sufficient number of people take a page out of the Tea Party manual and start showing up at legislative town hall-type gatherings to vent their outrage.
+Will this little documentary light the fire that will right the wrong?
+No. But it may have lit the fire that grows over time if a sufficient number of people take a page out of the Tea Party manual and start showing up at legislative town hall-type gatherings to vent their outrage.
 And you know what?
 Many of the rural people who have been most severely impacted sound otherwise like Republicans or Reagan Democrats to me.
 They look almost identical to some of their rural Tea Party counterparts except that they are sicker.
 They are rugged individualists betrayed.

 * * *

-Ga"Gasland" screens for free at the Creative Alliance, Baltimore, today, August 18.
+Ga"Gasland" screens for free at the Creative Alliance, Baltimore on August 18, 2011.